bgreenlee/bgreenlee.github.io/_posts/2025-01-14-migrating-github-pages-to-cloudflare.md

 The analytics it gives you is decent: total requests, unique visitors, bandwidth, % cached, requests by country/region, etc. You can even see breakdown by source IP, browsers, OS, desktop vs mobile (although oddly it's under the Security section, not Analytics).

+One thing that seems to be missing is a breakdown of traffic by page.
+It would be nice to see, for example, if particular blog posts are getting more traffic than others, but I'm not seeing that data anywhere.

 ## Going All-In

 After moving a few of my sites over and being generally impressed with the Cloudflare experience, I decided to go all-in and consolidate all my domains (more than 20...yes, I have a domain problem) under Cloudflare.
 This meant having them be my registrar, DNS, and, where appropriate, hosting the content.
 Previously my domains were spread out among a few different registrars, and my DNS split between registrars, Digital Ocean, and Cloudflare.
 Having everything under one roof made a lot of sense.